spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 columns in the output table:  RF_FLUX, RF_SURF_BRIGHT, and RF_BACKGROUND.
 For more details on the MIRI MRS extracted data see :ref:`MIRI-MRS-1D-residual-fringe`.

-For NIRCam and NIRISS WFSS data, hundreds to thousands of spectra from different sources may be extracted.
+For NIRCam, MIRI, and NIRISS WFSS data, hundreds to thousands of spectra from different sources may be extracted.
 For those modes, the output is a ``WFSSMultiSpecModel``.
 The data in this model is stored in the ``spec`` attribute, such that one spectral table is created for each exposure for each spectral order in the input data.